WKNA-TV

-WKNA-TV was a television station in Charleston, West Virginia, United States, which broadcast on UHF channel 49 from 1953 to 1955.
+WKNA-TV (channel 49) was a television station in Charleston, West Virginia, United States, which broadcast from 1953 to 1955.

 The station first signed on with a test pattern on September 21, 1953; regular broadcasts began on October 12.
 It was owned by Charleston businessman Joseph L. Smith, Jr. along with WKNA radio (950 AM, now WVTS; and 97.5 FM, now WQBE).
 It was an ABC affiliate, and also carried a secondary affiliation with the DuMont Television Network.

 The station was very locally oriented.
 Some of the local shows included What's Cookin', a cooking show sponsored by Appalachian Electric Power; The 49ers Club, a children's show; and TV Juke Box.

 However, the station was doomed from the start.
 For one thing, Charleston is located in a very rugged dissected plateau, and at the time UHF reception was mediocre at best in rugged terrain.
 The station's signal barely covered Charleston itself, and even then reception was hit-or-miss more than 5 mi from the station's tower on Bownemont Hill.
 The few people who could watch the station were confronted with another problem.
 When the Federal Communications Commission (FCC) opened the UHF band in 1952, it did not require television set manufacturers to include UHF tuning capability.
 More often than not, the few people who could watch WKNA-TV had to do so by buying an expensive converter, and even then picture quality was mediocre at best.
 Local and national advertising were almost nonexistent, as no advertiser wanted to buy time on a station where he could not even see his own ad.
 With limited revenue, WKNA-TV's on-air look was very primitive even by 1950s small-market standards.
 It had no access to news film, and only one live camera.